frankmangone/atoma/atoma-api/README.md

 First and foremost, you'll need to run `$ pnpm prepare`.
 This does some things for you so you don't have many problems during setup.

+After that, make sure you have appropriate environment variables.
+An example `.env` file is provided in `.env.example`.
+Copy the contents into a `.env` file, and you should be good to go for local development.

 The application also requires docker to run.
 Before running the app, you need to start the database container with:

 ```bash